 4. On a lightly floured surface, roll each disk of cold Pâte Brisée to a thickness of about 1/8 inch.
 Trim each to a circle about 11 inches in diameter.

 5. Line a baking sheet with parchment.
 Transfer one pastry circle to one end of the baking sheet.
-Scoop cherries into the middle of the circle in a single layer, leaving a border of about 1 1/2 - 1 3/4 inches in all directions.
-A galette is a flat pastry, so you are going for a wide and flat, rather than peaked, finished product.
+Scoop cherries into the middle of the circle in a single layer, leaving a border of about 1.5 - 1.75 inches in all directions.
+(A galette is a flat pastry, so you are going for a wide and flat, rather than peaked, finished product.)

-7. Sprinkle sugar on the pastry edges of the galette, being careful not to spill too much onto the parchment (it will burn).
+7. Sprinkle sugar over the pastry around the edges of the galette, being careful not to spill too much onto the parchment (it will burn).
 Slide the baking sheet into the oven and bake for 30-40 minutes, or until the edges are golden brown and the cherries are bubbling.

 8. Remove the galette from the oven and sprinkle the remaining lavender on the bubbling cherries.
 Serve bubbling hot (can also be served at room temperature).